 It is rare for those spending one or two days in Dublin to venture further than the city, however, with the mountains just a short drive away it would be same not to see Dublin from an alternative perspective.

-The Hellfire Club is the perfect off the beaten path location for both tourists and locals to enjoy.
-The old building ruins are located on the foot of Montpelier hill and overlook a outstanding view of Dublin city and beyond.
-Possibly one of the best birds-eye views of the city.
+The Hellfire Club ruin is located on the foot of Montpelier hill and along with an outstanding view of Dublin city and beyond.

-There are many possible hiking routes that take walkers up to the summit of Montpelier hill.
+The Hellfire Club Walk can be completed by using various different hiking trails that lead walkers up to the summit of Montpelier hill.
 The main two trails take about 30 minutes to complete.
 Both walks take hikers up a wide country trail with forestry on either side.
 Both require easy to moderate hiking skills.

-Alternatively, walkers can hike straight up through the forest, taking about 10\15 minutes to complete.
-This particular way of reaching the summit is not on an official trail, it is however, a popular route among locals.
-At times, the forest can get a little steep and requires a higher level of fitness to the designated trails.
+Alternatively, walkers can hike straight up through the forest and dirt track, taking about 10\15 minutes to complete.
+This particular way of reaching the summit is not on an official trail, it is, however, a popular route among locals.
+At times, the dirt track can get a little steep and requires a higher level of fitness to the designated trails.